Sibyx/django_api_forms/docs/fields.md

     - [ModelMultipleChoiceField](https://docs.djangoproject.com/en/3.1/ref/forms/fields/#modelmultiplechoicefield)
 - You can use [Django Validators](https://docs.djangoproject.com/en/3.1/ref/validators/).

-Fields which are not in the list above were not been tested or been replaced with our customized implementation (or it just doesn't make sense use them in RESTful APIs).
+Fields that are not in the list above were not been tested or been replaced with our customized implementation (or it just doesn't make sense to use them in RESTful APIs).

 ## BooleanField